 • Cloud

-A Vehicle role is used for applications that are deployed in-vehicle, in e. g. the center stack ECU.
+A Vehicle device role is one that is deployed within the vehicle, such as in the center stack ECU.

 Policy Documents